-Family Out patient Services: Family Training Required 1.
-The treatment orientation, modality and goals must be specified and agreed upon by the individual.
-Components 2.
+Family Out patient Services: Family Training Discharge Criteria An adequate continuing care plan has been established; and one or more of the following: Goals of the Individualized Recovery Plan have been substantially met; or Individual requests discharge and individual is not in imminent danger of harm to self or others; or Transfer to another service is warranted by change in individual's condition; or Individual requires more intensive services.
+Service Exclusions ACT Clinical Exclusions Severity of behavioral health impairment precludes provision of services.
+Severity of cognitive impairment precludes provision of services in this level of care.
+There is a lack of social support systems such that a more intensive level of service is needed.
+There is no outlook for improvement with this particular service.
+This service is not intended to supplant other services such as Personal and Family Support or any day services where the individual may more appropriately receive these services with staff in various community settings.
+Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a psychiatric condition overlaying the primary diagnosis: developmental disability, autism, organic mental disorder and traumatic brain injury.
+Required Components The treatment orientation, modality and goals must be specified and agreed upon by the individual.
 The Individualized Recovery Plan for the individual includes goals and objectives specific to the consumer-identified family for whom the service is being provided.
-Service Services may not exceed 8 Billable units (combined Family Counseling and Family Therapy) in a single day.
-If clinical need indicates this level of intensity, other services Accessibility may need to be considered for authorization.
-If there are multiple family members in the Family Training session who are enrolled consumers for whom the focus of treatment in the group is related to goals on their treatment plans, the following applies: Documentation a.
-Document the family session in the charts of each individual consumer for whom the treatment is related to a specific goal on the individual's IRP Requirements b.
+Service Accessibility Services may not exceed 8 Billable units (combined Family Counseling and Family Therapy) in a single day.
+If clinical need indicates this level of intensity, other services may need to be considered for authorization.
+Documentation Requirements If there are multiple family members in the Family Training session who are enrolled consumers for whom the focus of treatment in the group is related to goals on their treatment plans, the following applies: a.
+Document the family session in the charts of each individual consumer for whom the treatment is related to a specific goal on the individual's IRP b.
 Charge the Family Training session units to one of the consumers. c.
 Indicate "NC" (No Charge) on the documentation for the other consumer(s) in the family session and have the note reflect that the charges for the session are assigned to another family member in the session.